sergiofigueras/belchior-language/README.md

 # Belchior Language Proposal
-A new programming language proposal, focused in maintainability and testability.
+A new JVM programming language proposal, focused in readability, maintainability and testability.

 # Reasonings behind this proposal
 - Code maintainability is crucial.
 - Code testability is a major.
 - Everything should be fully immutable, side-effects free.
-- No static methods, classes, or whatsoever.
+- No static methods.
+- No classes.
 - No inheritance.
-- Nullability is not allowed.
+- Null is not allowed.
 - No global variables.
 - No reflection.
 - No annotations.